programminghistorian/ph-submissions/en/drafts/originals/computer-vision-deep-learning-pt2.md

 2363
 ```

+We can see we have `2363` labels in total across our `2002` images.
+Remember that some images may have multiple labels, for example, `animal|human-structure`, whilst other labels will have no labels.

 Although we have a sense of the labels already, visualizing the labels may help us understand their distribution more easily.
 We can quickly plot these values using the `matplotlib` Python library to create a bar chart.